 There is also a gift shop featuring Old West memorabilia.
 Items include mineral samples, reproduction Victorian china, costume jewelry, old-fashioned kitchenware, toys, cookbooks, Victorian dolls, oil lamps, postcards, and a vast book collection.

-Address: 510 Bennett Dr, Cripple Creek
+Address: 510 Bennett Dr, Cripple Creek, CO

 Season: Year round